RDjarbeng/RDjarbeng/_posts/2024-07-26-resolving_ssh_error.md

+---
-# Resolving SSH "REMOTE HOST IDENTIFICATION HAS CHANGED" Error
+title: "Resolving SSH 'REMOTE HOST IDENTIFICATION HAS CHANGED' Error"
+date: 2024-07-26
+author: Richard
+---

 If you encounter this error when connecting to your Raspberry Pi via SSH using its IP address or rasperrypi.local: